Implementation of Interior-point Methods for LP based on Krylov Subspace Iterative Solvers with Inner-iteration Preconditioning: Abstract

 \section{Abstract}

 We apply novel inner-iteration preconditioned Krylov subspace methods to the interior-point algorithm for linear programming (LP).
 Inner-iteration preconditioners recently proposed by Morikuni and Hayami enable us to overcome the severe ill-conditioning of linear equations solved in the final phase of interior-point iterations.
 The Krylov subspace methods do not suffer from rank-deficiency and therefore no preprocessing is necessary even if rows of the constraint matrix are not linearly independent.
-Extensive numerical experiments are conducted over diverse instances of 125 LP problems including the Netlib, QAPLIB, and Mittelmann collections.
-The largest problem has 434,580 variables.
-It turns out that our implementation is more robust than the standard public domain solvers SeDuMi (Self-Dual Minimization) and SDPT3 (Semidefinite Programming Toh-Todd-T\"{u}t\"{u}nc\"{u}) without increasing CPU time.
-As far as we know, this is the first time an interior-point method based on iterative solvers succeeds in solving a fairly large number of LP instances from benchmark libraries under the standard stopping criteria.
+By means of these methods, a new interior-point recurrence is proposed in order to omit one matrix-vector product at each step.
+Extensive numerical experiments are conducted over diverse instances of 140 LP problems including the Netlib, QAPLIB, Mittelmann and Atomizer Basis Pursuit collections.
+The largest problem has 434,580 unknowns.
+It turns out that our implementation is more robust than the standard public domain solvers SeDuMi (Self-Dual Minimization), SDPT3 (Semidefinite Programming Toh-Todd-T\"{u}t\"{u}nc\"{u}) and the LSMR iterative solver in PDCO (Primal-Dual Barrier Method for Convex Objectives) without increasing CPU time.
+The proposed interior-point method based on iterative solvers succeeds in solving a fairly large number of LP instances from benchmark libraries under the standard stopping criteria.
+The work also presents a fairly extensive benchmark test for several renowned solvers including direct and iterative solvers.